JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 This was a fun solution, using riprep made my life so much nicer on this day that i might just allow myself more IFD going forward....
 Feel free to yell at me on twitter if you think I should not...

 For now this is where ill stop this post of the series.
-Ill keep going for at least the next few days of AOC but will probably stay a few days behind..
+Ill keep going for at least the next few days of AOC but will probably stay a few days behind and group a few days together into a single post.

 # Nix Tips